kntjsprr/Citadel/README.md

 # Citadel
-A simple command-line utility for encrypting files with the AES-256-GCM algorithm and then converting them to base64 format without .
+A simple command-line utility for encrypting files with the AES-256-GCM algorithm and then converting them to base64 format.

 # Features
 - Encrypt any file using AES-256-GCM algorithm and then encoding it into a base64 format.
 - The original filename is included in the encrypted file and may be changed without affecting the original file.
+- Everything can be done using args!
+You can integrate this using your own app easily using cmd.

 ## How to use